...

 Final Thoughts

-Wellbutrin is not the usual treatment for ADHD.
-It can be a good choice for people who cannot use stimulant medications to treat depression.
-It is also helpful for those with other mental health problems.
-If you are starting ADHD treatment, or if you are frustrated with traditional medications, consider Wellbutrin.
-It might be a good option for you.
+Wellbutrin is not the common treatment for ADHD.
+However, it can be a good choice for people who cannot take stimulant medications for depression.
+It also helps those with other mental health issues.

 If you are in Spokane Valley or nearby and need help with off-label ADHD treatment, contact We Level Up Washington.
 Our team is ready to help you or your loved one move toward better focus, better mood, and a better quality of life.